freya022/BotCommands-Website/docs/setup/getting-started.md

     Configuration of the framework is then done either by using application properties (with the prefix being either `botcommands` or `jda`), or by implementing configurers, see the [`BConfigurer` inheritors][[BConfigurer]].

+    !!! tip

+        You can also use the [Spring developer tools](https://docs.spring.io/spring-boot/reference/using/devtools.html) to speed up your development cycle, a few options can be configured with `jda.devtools.*` properties.

 ??? tip "Kotlin - Using a custom `CoroutineEventManager`"

     I recommend creating a custom `CoroutineEventManager`,